SITCOMTN-128

 Matching#

 Ground and space catalogs in hand, we can start to label objects in the ground catalog as isolated objects (pure), recognized blends, or unrecognized blends by matching between the two catalogs.
-The general idea will be to generate a list of candidate unrecognized blends and then prune that list for the problematic unrecognized blends.
-This includes removing pure and recognized blends, along with removing any unrecognized blends that are unlikely to be contaminated (a 23-mag blended with a 27 mag).
+The general idea will be to generate a list of candidate unrecognized blends and then refine that list, e.g. by removing any unrecognized blends that are unlikely to be contaminated (a 23-mag blended with a 27 mag), as well as removing residual pure objects and recognized blends.

 Seemingly the simplest way to match between the two catalogs would be to use pure spatial information, RA and DEC.